You are not alone.

 Your family and friends can also play an important part in being there for you during your pregnancy and beyond.
 Encouraging them to keep comments helpful and ask you how they can help, can make all the difference.

-Healthcare has come a long way since I first set up this website, and my own work has transformed to move away from using medicalised terms around mental health (eg I refer to signs not ‘symptoms’ and options, not ‘treatment’).
+Healthcare has come a long way since I first set up this website, and I have reflected on my own work has transformed to move away from using medicalised terms around mental health (eg I refer to signs not ‘symptoms’ and options, not ‘treatment’).
 This is because labelling people using medicalised terms (like “treatment”) can contribute towards stigma.
 By using more helpful language we can recognise that when people are navigating a difficult time, they are not flawed or “broken” – they don’t “have issues” – but they may need more support and understanding to find their way through.

 Working compassionately, I have also moved to use more inclusive language.
 You’ll see throughout this website that I use the terms women and pregnant people interchangeably, to recognise and appreciate that trans men and non-binary people can be part of this conversation.

 This updated website, originally written just for depression in pregnancy, is with both you and them in mind, with links to other resources available.

 Most important of all, remember – you’re not alone.
 If you are starting to worry about your mental health, speak to your midwife, the NHS on 111 or Samaritans on 116 123.

 This website has been transferred to a new domain from the original which featured in: The Guardian, Pregnancy & Birth, Prima Baby, Daily Express and many more as well as BBC Radio 4 Woman’s Hour.